25+ Air Travel Questions Answered

 You can use frequent flyer miles to book flights on the airline that corresponds to that program, but you can also use your miles to book flights on a partner airline.

-For example, you can use your United miles to book a flight on United, but can also use them to book a flight on Lufthansa.
-You can use your American airline miles to book a flight on American, but you can also use them to book a flight on British Airways.
+For example, you can use your United miles to book a United flight, but you can also use them to book a Lufthansa flight.
+You can use your American Airlines miles to book a flight on American, but you can also use them to book a flight on British Airways.

 Which frequent flyer programs should I join?